AresMUSH/aresmush/plugins/rooms/help/en/room_setup.md

 ---
 # Room Setup

-> **Permission Required:** These commands require the Admin role or the build permission.
+> **These commands require the Admin role or the build permission.**

-Once a room is built, there are several properties you may wish to set.
 All of these properties are optional.

 ## Areas